dgriswo/Feather-AQI-Sensors/README.md

 MQTT is a standard, lightweight, messaging protocol for IoT devices and provides a nice medium for integrations into other systems, such as Home Assistant or InfluxDB.

-Because the SGP30 requires baseline values, the current baseline is regularly published to MQTT and read at startup.
+Because the SGP30 requires baseline values, the current baseline is regularly written to non-volatile memory and read at startup.

 ## Hardware